 About Bo

-Bo Wang holds a joint tenure-track position as Assistant Professor within the Departments of Laboratory Medicine and Pathobiology and Computer Science at University of Toronto.
-He leads the AI team for Peter Munk Cardiac Centre (PMCC) at University Health Network (UHN).
+Dr. Bo Wang holds a joint tenure-track position as Assistant Professor within the Departments of Laboratory Medicine and Pathobiology and Computer Science at University of Toronto.
+Dr. Bo Wang is the Chief Artificial Intelligence Scientist at the University Health Network (UHN).
 He is also a CIFAR AI Chair at Vector Institute, Toronto.

-Bo obtained his PhD from the Department of Computer Science at Stanford University, and has extensive industrial research experience at many leading companies such as Illumina and Genentech.
+Dr. Bo Wang obtained his PhD from the Department of Computer Science at Stanford University.
 His PhD work covers statistical methods for solving problems in computational biology with an emphasis on integrative cancer analysis and single-cell analysis.

 Department of Laboratory Medicine and Pathobiology